renpy/renpy/sphinx/source/updater.rst

 ------------------

 Updates are built automatically when distributions are built.
-To build an update, set build.include_updates to True in options.rpy.
+To build an update, set build.include_update to True in options.rpy.
 This will unlock the "Build Updates" option in options.rpy.
 Check this option, and Ren'Py will create the update files.